How to know when your fruit is ready to eat

 Stone fruits include plums and apricots, peaches and mangoes.
-Generally, you can tell if stone fruits are ready to eat by touch and smell.
+Generally, you can ignore any best before dates as you can tell if stone fruits are ready to eat by touch and smell.
 Store stone fruit at room temperature.

 For ripe and juicy nectarines and peaches, you’ll want them to be soft to the touch.
 If they’re too hard, they’re not ready to eat.
 Store at room temperature in a paper bag to speed up the ripening process.
 Try this guide to storing and cooking nectarines and peaches or try this savoury peach and courgette pizza.

 Plums will go a darker colour when they’re ready to eat.
 Like peaches, plums are ripe when they’re soft to the touch.

 Mangoes should feel firm but still have a slight give when you press them.
 The stem will smell particularly sweet too.
 As with melons, the heavier a mango, the riper it is likely to be.

 Cherries are at their juiciest in the summer.
 They are firm to the touch, but tender enough to bite into easily.

 There’s nothing more frustrating than an unripe avocado.
 Leave it to ripen in a brown paper bag at room temperature.
 To tell when it’s ripe, the flesh should give slightly when pressed.
 You can also peel back the stem at the top of the fruit – if it comes away easily and the flesh is green, it’s ripe and ready.

 Berries do not have a stone in the middle, they are small, roundish fruit that tend to come into season in the summer.
 Berries are best stored in the fridge to keep from ripening too quickly and going mouldy.